 If you are searching for retirement properties, West Midlands is great place to look.
 Built-in 1994, Deerhurst Court is situated on the outskirts of Solihull town and has over forty separate apartments.
 Festooned with beautiful communal areas and kept up to an impeccable standard, Deerhurst Court boasts a comfortable reception area, dining room, lounge and useful library room.
 The premises also feature charming grounds to enjoy a relaxing walk as well as a hair salon available to use for visiting hairdressers.

-For the finest retirement apartments, Solihull’s Deerhurst Park could be the place for you.
+For the finest retirement apartments, Solihull’s Deerhurst Court could be the place for you.
 There is also useful car-parking space for people with automobiles, and a handy large supermarket for those big shops to keep you going through the week.
 A pharmacy is also nearby which will dispense and deliver any prescriptions that you need.
 If you enjoy your long shopping trips, there is also a big shopping centre packed full of shops and facilities a mere quarter of a mile away from the apartments.